 Media control unit

 Media Control Unit or MCU is the main screen in your Tesla.
 Currently, there are two versions of Tesla’s Media Control Unit: MCU 1 and MCU 2.
 How to know which MCU version your car came with?
 Easy.
-All Model 3 come with MCU 2.
+All Model 3 and Model Y come with MCU 2.
 For Model S and Model X, if you purchased your car after March 2018 it came with MCU 2, and if you purchased it before that date, it came with MCU 1.

 If you’re still not sure which MCU version you have, here’s a couple of tips: